CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Shoes, Sneakers, and Boots all got new models
 - Large medkit got a new model

+### ❗ `Change` Phasing out Operator helmets
+> These are replaced with their respective basic military helmet.
+This is to facilitate the future hearing protection changes.

 ________

 ## 🐛 Bugfixes